Date: Apr-May 2015

 Rosé Techniques Roundtable

-MEMBERS ONLYAsking a winemaker if they make rosé should be like asking a winemaker if they drink beer.
-The two beverages, pink wine and a tasty lager, belong in any cellar and in any winemaker’s glass.
-Why?
-Quite simply, rosé (and beer) is easy to make, quick to bottle, quick to market (or mouth) and delicious
+Asking a winemaker if they make rosé should be like asking a winemaker if they drink beer.
+The two beverages, pink wine and a tasty lager, belong in any cellar and in

 Making Varietal Honey Mead

-MEMBERS ONLYHoney is a complex mixture of sugars, flavors from the pollen as well as trace enzymes, minerals, vitamins, and amino acids.
-The majority of the honey found in grocery stores is Wildflower honey, which is a blend of different honeys made with the goal of producing honey that is consistent in flavor and color.
-This
+Honey is a complex mixture of sugars, flavors from the pollen as well as trace enzymes, minerals, vitamins, and amino acids.
+The majority of the honey found in grocery stores is Wildflower

 Bottling Your Wine

-MEMBERS ONLYAs renowned French wine scientist Emile Peynaud wrote, “Bottling is a very stressful operation for a wine and the enological problems it causes are numerous: Considerable oxygen uptake, keeping out microorganisms and particles in suspension by filtering, constant struggle to prevent any contamination of yeasts by the apparatus itself, cleanliness of the glass, efficiency of
+As renowned French wine scientist Emile Peynaud wrote, “Bottling is a very stressful operation for a wine and the enological problems it causes are numerous: Considerable oxygen uptake, keeping out microorganisms and

 Fermentation Troubles